-Bulbils offer an alternative approach to growing garlic that is economical and avoids soil borne disease.
-Growing from bulbils is also said to increase the vitality of strains that do not seem to be living up to their potential.
+Bulbils, or top sets, offer an alternative approach to growing garlic that is economical and avoids soil borne disease.
+Growing from bulbils also seems to increase the vitality of strains that are not living up to their potential.

-The bulbil capsule can contain from ten or less to a few hundred bulbils, depending on the variety and the conditions.
+The bulbil capsule, or umbel, can contain from ten or less to a few hundred bulbils, depending on the variety and the conditions.

 For more of Henry's pictures of bulbils and of our experience growing bulbils